-In May 2019, the Compensation Committee approved the incentive bonus pool for fiscal 2019 for the Company.
-In addition, at the end of fiscal 2019, Mr. Powers provided performance evaluations of each Named Executive Officer (other than himself) to the Compensation Committee, which evaluations included an assessment of the achievement of their individual goals and objectives, along with his recommendation for the annual incentive bonus for each such Named Executive Officer.
-With respect to Mr. Powers, the Compensation Committee performed its own evaluation of his performance and the extent to which the goals and objectives established for him for fiscal 2019 had been achieved.
+In May 2020, the Compensation Committee approved the incentive bonus pool for fiscal 2020 for the Company.
+In addition, at the end of fiscal 2020, Mr. Haack provided performance evaluations of each Named Executive Officer (other than himself) to the Compensation Committee, which evaluations included an assessment of the achievement of their individual goals and objectives, along with his recommendation for the annual incentive bonus for each such Named Executive Officer.
+Mr. Powers did not receive an annual bonus, and with respect to Mr. Haack, the Compensation Committee performed its own evaluation of his performance and the extent to which the goals and objectives established for him for fiscal 2020 had been achieved.

-Mr. Powers
+Mr. Haack

-At the end of fiscal 2019, the Compensation Committee conducted its performance evaluation of Mr. Powers after receiving input from the entire Board.
-Mr. Powers also provided information used by the Compensation Committee to evaluate the achievement of his goals and objectives for fiscal 2019 under the Eagle Annual Incentive Program.
-Based on this evaluation, the Compensation Committee believes Mr. Powers performed at a high level during fiscal 2019 and met his goals and objectives.
-That evaluation resulted in Mr. Powers receiving 93% of his bonus potential for fiscal 2019.
-The Compensation Committee approved an annual incentive bonus for Mr. Powers under the Eagle Annual Incentive Program of \$1,026,104.
-In making this determination, the Compensation Committee used its judgment to determine the appropriate award level after consideration of several factors, including his achievement of his goals related to organizational leadership development and the following areas (among others) over the past fiscal year:
+At the end of fiscal 2020, the Compensation Committee conducted its performance evaluation of Mr. Haack after receiving input from the entire Board.
+Mr. Haack also provided information used by the Compensation Committee to evaluate the achievement of his goals and objectives for fiscal

+2020 under the Eagle Annual Incentive Program.
+Based on this evaluation, which included both quantitative as well as discretionary factors, the Compensation Committee believes Mr. Haack performed at a high level during fiscal 2020 and his goals and objectives were substantially met.
+That evaluation resulted in Mr. Haack receiving 90% of his bonus potential for fiscal 2020.
+The Compensation Committee approved an annual incentive bonus for Mr. Haack under the Eagle Annual Incentive Program of \$969,029.
+In making this determination, the Compensation Committee used its judgment to determine the appropriate award level after consideration of several factors, including his achievement of his goals related to the following areas (among others) over the past fiscal year: